Happy Holidays! If you need some inspiration for how to choose a sparkling wine, look no further.

 Proseccos are generally lighter and less expensive than their French counterparts.
-Made primarily from the Glera grape, Proseccos are ideal for sipping, or served with light fare.
-Prosecco is also the main ingredient of a Bellini — similar to a Mimossa, but mixed with peach puree, rather than orange juice.
+Made primarily from the Glera grape, Proseccos are ideal for sipping, or serving with light fare.
+Prosecco is also the main ingredient of a Bellini, which is similar to a Mimosa, but mixed with peach puree, rather than orange juice.

 Cava can be made with a number of grapes, but you’ll generally find Macabeo in the mix.
-These sparkling wines are typically made in the same method as Champagne, but much friendlier on the wallet.
+These sparkling wines are typically made in the same method as Champagne, but are more budget-friendly.

 If you’re looking for American-made sparkling wines, look no further than Leelanau County.
-Larry Mawby has been been making sparkling wines in Suttons Bay for about 40 years, with styles that run the gamut from sweet and fun to full-bodied and serious.
-His “Traditional” line of Mawby wines are made using the same methods and grapes as Champagne, but for about half the price.
-If you’ve not been to his tasting room — about 15 minutes north of Traverse City — it’s worth a visit, especially this time of year.
+Larry Mawby has been been making sparkling wines in Suttons Bay for over 40 years, with styles that run the gamut from sweet and fun to full-bodied and serious.
+The “Traditional” line of Mawby wines are made using the same methods and grapes as Champagne, but for about half the price.

 Here are a few of our favorite sparkling wines.
 Cheers!